rsanchovilla/SimH_cpanel/README.md

 other devices: tapes, card readers, disk, etc.

-i7000 work is based on Richard Cornwell own's SimH fork, and is implemented using SimH own SDL based modules. i650 work is base on my own i650 SimH simulator
+i7000 work is based on Richard Cornwell own's SimH fork, and is implemented using SimH own SDL based modules. i650 work is based on my own i650 SimH simulator

 Currently suppots visuals emulation for: